 One of the most useful battery health indicators would be internal resistance (IR).

-For typical 1300mAh to 1500mAh packs (regardless how many cells), I would consider under 10mΩ to be great condition, 10mΩ to 15mΩ to be fine, 15mΩ to 20mΩ to be old, and over 20mΩ to be “time to retire”.
+To give you an idea, for typical 1500mAh batteries (regardless the number of cells), I would consider under 10mΩ to be in great condition, 10mΩ to 15mΩ to be fine, 15mΩ to 20mΩ to be a little old, and over 20mΩ to be “time to retire” (These numbers only apply to 1500mAh packs, for smaller packs, IR tends to be higher and that’s normal.
+And if you have a bad charger that doesn’t read IR correctly, these numbers don’t apply to you either).

-If one of the cells has noticeably higher IR than the rest (e.g. 100% higher), it’s probably not safe to use and should be thrown out, as that cell will supply less current and heat up more than it should.
+Also, if one of the cells in your battery has noticeably higher IR than the rest (e.g. 100% higher), it’s probably not a good idea to keep using it, I’d probably throw it out because that problematic cell will supply less current and heat up more than it should during usage.
+If you have a cell imbalance issue after every flight, this might be the reason too.

 How to Measure IR?

-Almost of all modern LiPo chargers these days can measure IR. for example the iSDT Q6 and TookitRC M6.
+Almost of all modern LiPo chargers these days can measure IR.
 IR of each cell is displayed on the screen when you charge the battery.
 If you are getting a charger I strongly recommend getting one with IR measurement.

 When measuring internal resistance, you should try to keep all conditions constant, because several factors can affect your IR readings, such as: